-After the scramble to get us roped in and the paperwork done before we left France on 28th August, everything then became very quiet.
-When we had been home for about a week, our copy of the CDV duly arrived, we signed it and returned it to the agents.
+After the scramble to get the paperwork done before we left France on 28th August, everything then became very quiet.
+After we had been home for about a week, our copy of the CDV duly arrived, we signed it and returned it to the agents.
 The devis for the repairs to the roof came in at a sensible price and the funds were arranged very quickly so our two possible conditions for not buying the house evaporated.
 We were committed.
-Now that we were committed we wanted to have it as soon as possible.
+Now that we were committed we wanted to have it as soon as possible!

 As we waited nervously in the sunshine, half of me was saying to myself "This is no big deal.
 People do this all the time."
 The other half of me was saying "This is a pivotal moment in my life.
 This is a really big deal."